Cell Tower equipment upfrade in progress.

 Media

-Connectivity across Aotearoa keeps getting better for Vodafone customers
+Mobile connectivity across Aotearoa keeps getting better for our customers.

-As part of our regional investment program, and continuing to adjust to heightened Covid health and safety requirements, we finalised a whopping 32 cell site improvements in November to bring better mobile and wireless broadband coverage to customers.
+As part of our regional investment program, and continuing to adjust to heightened COVID health and safety requirements, we finalised a whopping 32 cell site improvements in November 2021 to bring better mobile and wireless broadband coverage to customers.

-This included seven new Vodafone owned sites, eight new Rural Connectivity Group (RCG) sites, and 17 upgrades of existing Vodafone sites.
+This included seven new Vodafone owned cell sites, eight new Rural Connectivity Group (RCG) sites, and 17 upgrades of our existing cell sites.

 Thaigan Govender, Head of Mobile Access Networks, said that he is incredibly proud of his teams hard work this year and hopes Kiwis will make use of these improvements as they travel across Aotearoa this summer.